Canada ski holidays

 Snow in Canada is always in pristine condition, largely due to the care put in by resort staff.
-Grooming is excellent, and the snow is generally beautifully dry, powder.
+Grooming is excellent, and the snow is generally beautifully light, dry powder.
 The only downside is that lower slopes tend to suffer earlier in the season compared to Europe and elsewhere.
 Other than this, skiing conditions are wonderful, and loved by all.

 Accommodation in Canada